Read case data

 - Where do you usually store your outbreak data?

-- How many different data formats can I read?
+- How many different data formats can you use for analysis?

-- Is it possible to import data from databases and health APIs?
+- Can you import data from servers and health information systems?

 Objectives